francispoulin/francispoulin.github.io/research.md

 # Biological Oceanography

 Planktonic ecosystems are at the bottom of the food chain in the oceans and therefore have a large impact of all the biological organisms in the ocean.
 There are a variety of ways in which they can be modelled: 1) ordinary differential equations (ignore spatial variations), 2) partial differential equations (include spatial variations), 3) delay differential equations (include time-delays) and 4) partial differential equations (include size-spectra).
 It's important to understand the reactions terms in the equations and see what kind of dynamics they can generate before coupling an ecosystem model to an ocean model.
-This is something that can easily be done however using Oceananigans.jl (see Reserach/Software for more information.)
+This is something that can easily be done using Oceananigans.jl (see Research/Software for more information.)

 # Solar Physics